microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 The planner is given the goal that the developper wants to achieve and the functions (Semantic and Native) that are available to him.
 The planner leverages the natural language understanding and generation capabilities of LLMs to propose a plan, i.e. a step by step usage of the available functions to achieve the goal.
 The proposed plan is then executed.

-In Semantic Kernel, three planners are available:
+In Semantic Kernel, 4 planners are available:
   - Plan Object Model : ?
   - Action Planner: produces a full-fledged plan at once.
   - Sequential Planner: produces a full-fledged plan at once.